sweIhm/sweiproject-tg1b-4/README.md

 ### IUA - International University App
 An activity metering solution will give an easy visual overview on the collaborative activities at Cal Poly (California Polytechnic State University, San Luis Obispo) and MUAS (Munich University of Applied Sciences).

+An activity metering solution will give an easy visual overview on the collaborative activities at Cal Poly (California Polytechnic State University, San Luis Obispo) and MUAS (Munich University of Applied Sciences).

 #### When you build this project